syncfusion-content/javascript-docs/js/CDN.md

 # CDN

-The [CDN](http://en.wikipedia.org/wiki/Content_delivery_network) links are provided individually for all the scripts and style sheets of Syncfusion Esential JS components.
+The [CDN](http://en.wikipedia.org/wiki/Content_delivery_network) links are provided individually for all the scripts and style sheets of Syncfusion Essential JS components.

 ## CDN scripts links